 If you have a UTI or suspect one, go to your GP that day and discuss your options, most likely you will need antibiotics.

-Urinary Track infections are debilitating with MS and once one is present you have more chances of getting more.
+Urinary Track infections are debilitating when you have MS, and once you have had one the likelihood of having more increases.
 Preventative measures can help with stopping re infection.

 Be aware of the symptoms of a UTI and watch for them.
 If in doubt do a self bladder test from Multiplesupplements.com.
 A supplement to help maintain the healthy binding ability of E. coli bacteria in your bowel is essential.
-MS Bladder Boost (a prescription is not needed) will provide this.
+MS Bladder Boost will provide this.
+(A prescription is not needed)

-Drinking plenty of clear fluids, keeping your personal hygiene to a high level, avoiding tight fitting underwear and pants and eating a diet high in fibre to maintain bowel function.
+Drink plenty of clear fluids, maintain high levels of personal hygiene, avoid tight fitting underwear and pants, and eat a diet high in fibre to maintain bowel function.